vegaprotocol/documentation/docs/tutorials/providing-liquidity.md

 * Liquidity commitment amount: The amount of asset that you want to allocate to providing liquidity.
 The amount will be moved into a bond account during the duration of your liquidity commitment, denoted as `commitmentAmount`
 * Proposed liquidity fee level: The scaling factor for the fee you wish to receive when your order is matched, on a scale between 0 and 1.
 For example, a fee level of 0.01 would mean `0.01 * total trade amount` is charged.
 Denoted as `fee`
 * A set of liquidity buy and sell order shapes (denoted as `buys` and `sells`), which include:
     * Offset: How many ticks away from the reference price you want your orders to be.
 The tick size is the smallest decimal place the market allows for orders.
-There is a tradeoff between bigger offsets leading to higher margin cost but less position risk, versus smaller offsets leading to smaller margin cost but more more postion risk.
-If a provider plans to commit approximately 1 million to a liquidity commitment, then about 5-10% should be reserved for the bond if the position risk is low.
-If a provider manages their positions and margin carefully, they can then commit more to the bond
+There is a tradeoff between larger offsets, which have higher margin cost but less position risk, versus smaller offsets, which have smaller margin cost but more postion risk
     * Proportion: The proportion of your committed collateral allocated to this order, as a weight
     * Reference price: The price that you want the order offset to reference.
 You can choose from the market’s mid price, best bid price, or the best ask price.
 In the examples below, the reference price is pegged to the mid-price, which means as the mid-price moves, so do the LP orders.
 (See a full list of applicable reference price levels in the [API documentation](https://docs.vega.xyz/protodocs/vega/vega.proto#peggedreference)), denoted as `reference`